rubocode/systems/index.md

 ![banner](/systems/photos/banner.png)

 ## Understanding Order

 > You are the light of the world.
-> A town built on a hill cannot be hidden.
-Neither do people light a
+A city that is set on a hill cannot be hidden.
-> lamp and put it under a bowl.
-Instead they put it on its stand, and it
+> Nor do they light a lamp and put it under a basket, but on a lampstand,
-> gives light to everyone in the house.
+> and it gives light to all who are in the house.
-> In the same way, let your light shine before others, that they may see
+> Let your light so shine before men,
-> your good deeds and glorify your Father in heaven.
+> that they may see your good works and glorify your Father in heaven.
-> **Matthew 5:14-16 NIV**
+> **Matthew 5:14-16 NKJV**

 * [Introduction](introduction)
 * [Computing](/computing)